sagold/json-schema-library/README.md

 ### compileSchema

 `compileSchema` adds _$ref_ resolution support to a json-schema.
-Internally, each draft compiles a passed schema on its own, but when passing additional schemas to individual functions, `compileSchema` has to be called manually for json-schemas containing $ref-references.
+Internally, each draft compiles a passed schema on its own, but when passing additional schemas to individual functions, `compileSchema` has to be called manually for json-schemas containing _$ref_-references.

 ```ts
 const jsonSchema = new Draft07(mySchema);